bradshawsguide/website/src/content/2-routes/17-charing-cross-to-folkestone-and-dover/route.md

 (station: tunbridge)

-This, besides being the branch station for passengers [to Tunbridge Wells](/routes/tunbridge-to-hastings), has a convenient refreshment-room appended.
+This, besides being the branch station for passengers to Tunbridge Wells, has a convenient refreshment-room appended.

+(route: tunbridge-to-hastings)

 ### Tunbridge to Paddock Wood
 On leaving Tunbridge, the line passes through the beautiful park of *Summerhill* the property of Baron de Goldschmidt, and thence, on past the villages of Tudely and Capel to the

 (station: paddock-wood-junction)

+(route: paddock-wood-to-maidstone)

 ### Paddock Wood to Ashford
 From Paddock the main line proceeds rapidly in the direction of the coast, and although the country presents very charming alternations of waste and woodland scenery, yet it does not offer objects of sufficient interest to describe in detail.
 Views of hop fields are shut in by excavations which, like the change of slides in dissolving views, transform, the landscape every moment.